Vasant-Patel/contentful-link-app/README.md

-# `Contentful Missing Translations App`
+# `Contentful Link App`

-App lists missing translations
+App acts as a shortcut to external or internal links

 ## How to use